 STANDARD: Finish should not deteriorate during the one-year warranty period.
-However, Builder is not responsible for: (a) deterioration caused by chemicals used by Homeowner in cleaning; (b) deterioration caused by scratched or chipped lacquer finish coating; nor (c) deterioration to finishes on exterior fixtures or hardware caused by exposure to outdoor elements, such as salt air, humidity, etc BUILDER CORRECTION: Replace as necessary.
+However, Builder is not responsible for: (a) deterioration caused by However, Builder is not responsible for: (a) deterioration caused by chemicals used by Homeowner in cleaning; (b) deterioration caused by scratched or chipped lacquer finish coating; nor (c) deterioration to finishes on exterior fixtures or hardware caused by exposure to outdoor elements, such as salt air, humidity, etc BUILDER CORRECTION: Replace as necessary.